AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ℹ️ The `TEAM_INDEX` refers to the index number shown in the displayed teams list. <br>
 ℹ️ The `CONTACT_INDEX` refers to the index number of the contact shown in the contact list the user sees.

-**Acceptable values for each parameter:**
-1. TEAM INDEX: Must be a positive integer which is not greater than the number of teams in the address book.
-It must not be blank.
-2. CONTACT INDEX: Must be a positive integer which is not greater than the number of contacts in the contact list the user sees.
-   It must not be blank.

 Examples:
 - `team 4 add-contact 1` adds the contact at index 1 of the contact list you are currently viewing to the fourth team in the team list.
 - Enter `team 4` to view the updated members of the team.